Module API - Methods

 require.ensure

-is specific to webpack and superseded byimport()
+require.ensure()is specific to webpack and superseded byimport().

 require.ensure(dependencies: String[], callback: function(require), errorCallback: function(error), chunkName: String)

-to a separate bundle that that will be loaded asynchronously.
+Split out the given dependencies to a separate bundle that that will be loaded asynchronously.
 When using CommonJS module syntax, this is the only way to dynamically load dependencies.
-Meaning, this code can be run within execution, only loading the dependencies
+Meaning, this code can be run within execution, only loading the dependencies if certain conditions are met.

 var a = require('normal-dep');